watermark-woods/GateController/README.md

 The controller will cache events up-to two weeks in advance.
 The controller will respond to each event in turn with the calendar event description triggering an action on the controller.

+The Google calendar used by the googlecloudcode.js script must be configured for UTC time.

 A calendar event should be in the following format
 1. Subject = any event name for logging purposes
 2. Description = ```TriggerName```